 No. the loan demands no personal guarantees and the bill has also waived off fees.
 Payments for the loan are postponed for 6 months to a year.
 No penalties will be imposed on prepayments for this loan.

-The bills intends to forgive the principal of this loan up to the total cost of payroll, mortgage interest payments, rent, utility payments, and any extra wages given to tipped employees made during the eight-week period after origination.
+The bills intend to forgive the principal of this loan up to the total cost of payroll, mortgage interest payments, rent, utility payments, and any extra wages given to tipped employees made during the eight-week period after origination.
 However, if there is a reduction in the average number of employees during this period, the principal amount could be reduced too.

 Employer payroll taxes will be postponed for 2020.
 The tax payments can be done in 2 halves- 50 percent in 2021 and 50 percent in 2022.
 Excise tax on alcohol used to produce hand sanitizer will be suspended for this year altogether.
 Businesses suffering losses this year can be carried back for about 5 years.